Learning from Natural Language Feedback for Personalized Question Answering: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We introduced \ourmethod, a new framework for personalized response generation that replaces scalar rewards with natural language feedback as the primary supervision signal.
 By leveraging user-specific feedback grounded in both the user profile and question narrative, \ourmethod provides informative and actionable guidance for training personalized LLMs.
-Our iterative training loop---alternating between feedback generation and policy refinement---enables the policy model to internalize personalization strategies without requiring feedback at inference time.
-Experimental results on LaMP-QA showed that \ourmethod consistently outperforms existing personalized and non-personalized baselines and is also preferred by human evaluators.
+In contrast to conventional reward modeling pipelines that compress rich user preferences into a single scalar signal, our approach preserves the structure and semantics of feedback, enabling more fine-grained alignment between model behavior and user intent.
+Our iterative training loop---alternating between feedback generation and policy refinement---enables the policy model to internalize personalization strategies without requiring feedback at inference time, effectively amortizing the cost of feedback into the training phase.
+This design not only improves sample efficiency but also allows the model to generalize personalization patterns across users and contexts.
+Experimental results on LaMP-QA showed that \ourmethod consistently outperforms existing personalized and non-personalized baselines and is also preferred by human evaluators, indicating that natural language feedback can serve as a scalable and expressive alternative to traditional supervision signals.

 For future work, we plan to extend this feedback-based framework beyond response-level generation to include feedback over reasoning traces, enabling more personalized and transparent multi-step reasoning.
-Additionally, we aim to apply this method to a broader range of personalization tasks beyond question answering and investigate its effectiveness on different classes of LLMs, including reasoning-focused models.
-These directions will help assess the generality and adaptability of natural language feedback as a supervision mechanism for personalized text generation.
+Such an extension could allow the model to align not only its final outputs but also its intermediate decision-making process with user-specific preferences, potentially improving both interpretability and controllability.
+Additionally, we aim to apply this method to a broader range of personalization tasks beyond question answering, including dialogue systems, recommendation-oriented generation, and long-form content creation, where user intent is often more diffuse and evolving.
+We also plan to investigate its effectiveness on different classes of LLMs, including reasoning-focused models, as well as its interaction with emerging training paradigms such as tool use and agentic workflows.
+Finally, exploring the robustness of natural language feedback under noisy or partially observed user profiles, and understanding its role in mitigating biases in personalized systems, remain important open directions.
+These efforts will help assess the generality and adaptability of natural language feedback as a supervision mechanism for personalized text generation.